 While at the UN Foundation, Diana built and facilitated cross-sector partnerships between the United Nations and Fortune 500 companies, governments and Heads of State, entrepreneurs, non-profits and foundations, and other influencers to help further the United Nations’ work to create meaningful social impact in communities around the world.
 Diana helped developed some of the UN Foundation’s first public facing awareness, advocacy, and impact campaigns and over the next decade facilitated global partnership strategies and built partnership eco-systems with the UN, UN Foundation and other public and private sector groups.
 From 2010-2014, Diana built and managed the UN Foundation’s Global Entrepreneurs Council, a high-level group comprised of leaders in the entrepreneur community who dedicate two years to work closely with the UN Foundation to bring new ideas, innovation, perspective, and networks to the work of the UN to help solve global problems.
 Diana built the first ever Global Accelerator at the United Nations which brought together social entrepreneurs and UN experts to collaborate on solutions to human empowerment globally.

-Diana sits on the Board of Counterpart International in Washington, DC, the Posner Center in Denver, CO and the Global Innovation Summit in Silicon Valley, CA. She is a member of the BMW Foundation’s Responsible Leaders Forum and mentors young social entrepreneurs through the Resolution Project’s Guide Program.
+Diana is Chair of the Social Sector Accelerator, and sits on the Board of Counterpart International in Washington, DC and the Posner Center in Denver, CO.
+She is a member of the BMW Foundation’s Responsible Leaders Forum and Nexus Global, and has spent time mentoring young social entrepreneurs through the Resolution Project’s Guide Program.

-Diana was named by the Diplomatic Courier and Young Professionals in Foreign Policy as one of the top 99 foreign policy leaders under the age of 33.
+Diana was named by the Diplomatic Courier and Young Professionals in Foreign Policy as one of the top 99 young foreign policy leaders.
 Diana currently resides in Denver, CO and on an airplane and loves to spend her time traveling the world and in the outdoors.
-She is a native of Boulder, CO and holds a B.A. from the University of Colorado.